Birds of North Carolina:

 Global Rank G4

 Coastal Plain Local summer resident, and sparse transient.
-In summer, uncommon, local, and declining, along the Roanoke River from Roanoke Rapids downstream to the Williamston area; a few occur along adjacent streams.
+In summer, rare to uncommon, local, and declining, along the Roanoke River from Roanoke Rapids downstream to the Williamston area; a few occur along adjacent streams.
 There are one or two summer records from the Neuse River in Johnston, but no evidence that such birds stayed for the summer.
 Elsewhere, very rare in both spring and fall, including along the coast in fall.
 Mainly late Apr to early May, and late Aug to late Sep, sparingly to mid-Oct.
 Peak counts: 25, Roanoke Rapids spring count, 4 May 1975.

 Piedmont Transient; breeds along the Blue Ridge Escarpment, which forms the border between the Piedmont and Mountains (see Mountains).
 It may have nested in Greensboro in 1930.
 Rare in both spring and fall across the region; slightly more "numerous" in the western half, but still a rare bird everywhere in the region.
 Mainly late Apr to mid-May, and mid-Aug to late Sep.
 Peak counts:

 Mountains Summer resident, and transient.
-In summer, mostly rare and local at lower elevations (below about 3,800 feet), but can be fairly common in a few areas; declining.
+In summer, mostly rare and local at lower elevations (below about 3,800 feet), but can be fairly common in a very few areas; declining.
 Breeds at scattered small colonies along the Blue Ridge Escarpment, formerly in Wilkes, but now from Ashe to Rutherford (Chimney Rock Park) and Polk; additional areas include the Bull Mountain area northeast of Asheville, Yellow Creek Mountains near Fontana Village in Graham, and various scattered sites in Macon and surrounding counties.
 Absent over most areas of the mountains as a breeder.
 Poorly known as a transient, but presumably rare.
 Mainly mid-Apr to mid-Sep.
 Peak counts: 30 territorial males along the Blue Ridge Parkway northeast of Asheville in Jun 2002.

 Finding Tips The species is best found by stopping at several overlooks on the Blue Ridge Parkway northeast of Asheville, between Craven Gap and Bull Creek Overlook; try from the end of Apr into early Jun.